 Illegal Dump Activities

 Kathryn Hawes, MRPC, reported on a recent illegal dump clean-up and provided a slide show showing before and after photos.
 Assisting in the clean-up were 60 volunteers from the Mo-Moto UTV riders club, members of MU Extension and the forest service along with 12 MRPC volunteers.
-The group collected 60 plus tires and 45 truck tires that were pulled from a pond.
+The group collected 60 plus tires and four to five truck tires that were pulled from a pond.
 The group filled three, 30-yard dumpsters from the four areas the group cleaned-up.
 A camera was placed on an area that didn’t get cleaned-up.

 Ms. Hawes informed the committee that the Mo-Moto group has contacted her to plan a fall clean-up.
 They indicated they want to become stewards of the area conducting ride-throughs to keep an eye on the area.